-All game incident reports MUST be submitted electronically to the GHSA Office by the association secretary within (48) hours of the incident date.
-To set up an electronic reporting program the association secretary should contact Jim Bullington (GHSA I.T.
-Coordinator) at jimb@ghsa.net .The following is the policy for submitting game incident reports to the GHSA Office:
+All game incident reports MUST be submitted electronically to the GHSA Office within (48) hours of the incident date.
+To set up an electronic reporting program, contact Jim Bullington (GHSA I.T.
+Coordinator) at jbullington@ghsa.net The following is the policy for submitting game incident reports to the GHSA Office:

 - 1. EJECTIONS Require the name of the individual, uniform number if a player, respective school, specific violation, rule book reference, and a brief and professional summary of the action.
 Game reports resulting in an ejection MUST be submitted within (24) hours of the incident date. - 2.
-SPORTSMANSHIP Submit a brief and professional summary of any "sportsmanship" issue involving players, coaches, and/or spectators prior to, during, or after the game/contest. - 3.
-GAME MANAGEMENT - Submit any incident related to failure of the host school to provide a Game Manager, adequate security personnel, secure and private officials' dressing area, or problem issues with playing venue. - 4.
+SPORTSMANSHIP Submit a brief and professional summary of any "sportsmanship" issue involving players, coaches, and/or spectators prior to, during, or after the game/contest. - GAME MANAGEMENT Submit any incident related to failure of the host school to provide a Game Manager, adequate security personnel, secure and private officials' dressing area, or problem issues with playing venue. - 4.
 INJURY REPORTS Submit a report on any "major" injury that requires a player(s) to be taken to an emergency medical facility.